Position

 • Completion of a residency program in Anatomic and Forensic Pathology.

-• Board certification or eligibility in Anatomic and Forensic Pathology.
+• Board certification in Anatomic and Forensic Pathology or equivalent.

-• Proven experience in conducting autopsies and forensic examinations.
+• Proven experience in performing autopsies and forensic investigations.

 Is becoming a Medical Examiner a good career path?